lukekasper/Personal-Projects/C++ Notes/Overview.md

   - use composition over inheritance when possible
     - composition is building a complex object using several smaller objects, rather than inheriting those properties from a base class
     - does not totally exclude use of inheritance, you must consider the relationship between the objects to determine which method (or both) is appropriate
+- encapsulation is the process of bundling together data and the functions that utilize them within a class, and keeping that info hidden from other classes (unless necessary to share)

+## Files and Streams
+-